Statement of Principles

 Enabling disability confidence in the workplace

-Help employers create an enabling environment to employ people with disabilities,
+Help employers create an enabling environment to employ persons with disabilities,

 and to ensure that they suffer no discrimination and are integrated in the human resources